bharathgs/Awesome-pytorch-list/README.md

 141. [Pytorch-Toolbox](https://github.com/PistonY/torch-toolbox): This is toolbox project for Pytorch.
 Aiming to make you write Pytorch code more easier, readable and concise.
 142. [Pytorch-contrib](https://github.com/pytorch/contrib): It contains reviewed implementations of ideas from recent machine learning papers.
 143. [EfficientNet PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch): It contains an op-for-op PyTorch reimplementation of EfficientNet, along with pre-trained models and examples.
+144. [PyTorch/XLA](https://github.com/pytorch/xla): PyTorch/XLA is a Python package that uses the XLA deep learning compiler to connect the PyTorch deep learning framework and Cloud TPUs.

 ## Tutorials, books, & examples